Notice! Library closing at 2 pm on December 24. Closed all day December 25.

 Become a Sponsor

-One way to support the library is to become a sponsor and fund a particular project that helps the library address needs that arise that are beyond the town budget.
-If you would like to be a sponsor, please contact the Friends at woodbridgectfriends@gmail.com or (203) 389-3493
+The Woodbridge Town Library is a treasure called the Heart of our community.
+Another way to support the library is to become a sponsor and fund a project that helps the library address needs that arise beyond the town budget.
+Your support helps ensure the Woodbridge Town Library is a vibrant and welcoming place for all.

 Friends of the Woodbridge Library